 Anderson:Exactly.
 So that leads essentially to the Bethe-Peierls theory, which as I said, the earliest version that hadnít been realized back in the Ď30s when it was done, to be Onsagerís local field.

 Chandra:Now you mentioned earlier about how Richard Palmerís solution of these equations led to a form of simulated annealing.
 At what stage in your work on spin glasses did you realize that they were conceptual links to all kinds of other problems, particularly in optimization?

 Anderson:The first such conceptual link I think came from Scott, who said in computational complexity theory, this is an instance of the NP complete problems.
-The problem of finding the lowest energy of a spin glass is equivalent to a problem in computation complexity theory called the matching problem, in which you would divide a graph into two separate pieces that spins up and then spins down, and you want to do so in the least costly way.
+The problem of finding the lowest energy of a spin glass is equivalent to a problem in computation complexity theory called the matching problem, in which you would divide a graph into two separate pieces with spins up and then spins down, and you want to do so in the least costly way.
 And this is known to be NP complete, so you are solving an NP problem with this mean field equation and we thought very highly of ourselves solving an NP complete problem exactly, except we werenít because it turned out that equation to which our solution led was also NP complete, thus essentially the same problem.
 So that what was suggested was that one way to arrive at this was to start our spin glass off at high temperatures where we knew we really had the exact solution.
 Then you had an essentially paramagnetic and anneal it past the transition point and expect the solution as we lowered the temperature to eventually arrive at the ground state.

 Chandra:This of course assumes there is a continuous path between the paramagnetic state and ground state.